top of page

 What does success mean to you?

-What can you appreciate about the strengths you do have?
-Or what do people say your strengths are?
+What can you appreciate about your strengths, or what do others say your strengths are?

-What are your three core values in life and how do you action them?
+What are your three core values in life, and how do you enact them?

-This question can be very useful for clients suffering lack of direction or suffering from an unstable sense of self.
-Focusing on personal values can help work on identity and self-empowerment.
+This question can be valuable for clients lacking direction or a stable sense of self.
+Concentrating on personal values can aid in identity development and self-empowerment.

-Take a moment to feel into your body, what are you feeling right now?
+Take a moment to tune into your body; what are you feeling right now?

-As you say that, I see you doing this....?
+As you say that, I notice you doing this....?

-This can be particularly useful when using immediacy and reading non-verbal cues, especially if they don't match up with what's being spoken/expressed.
+This can be particularly effective when using immediacy and interpreting non-verbal cues, especially if they don't align with what's being said.

 I’m wondering, or I’m curious….?